 - We saw significant growth in Product development with several large jobs started and a few others completed.
 A typical project was the SPOT Gen3 Satellite GPS Messenger.

 - The recent merger between Stratasys and Objet enabled PADT to begin offering PolyJet additive manufacturing systems.

 - We opened an office in Albuquerque, New Mexico, our second satellite office.
 We also moved into a larger facility in Littleton, Colorado.

-After dinner we read this years gift exchange story… which maybe went a little long.
+After dinner, we read this year’s gift exchange story… which maybe went a little long.
 But everyone ended up with something new and exciting to take home (and perhaps re-gift).
-The evening of great food and conversation was topped off with a little Info about Leicester race course and some recreational gambling.
+The evening of great food and conversation was topped off with some recreational gambling.
 It turns out that some of us are luckier than others… and most of us still don’t really know how to play craps.